Chapter 35 Evaluating a Post-Test-Only with Two Comparison Groups Design Using One-Way ANOVA

 After finding a statistically significant omnibus F-test, it is customary to then compute post-hoc pairwise comparisons between specific means to determine which pairs of means differ to a statistically significant extent.
 If a pair of means is found to show a statistically significant difference, then we will proceed forward with interpreting the magnitude of that difference, typically using an effect size indicator like Cohen’s d, which is the standardized mean difference.
 In essence, the Cohen’s d indicates the magnitude of the difference between means in standard deviation units.
 A d-value of .00 would indicate that there is no difference between the two means, while the following are some generally accepted qualitative-magnitude labels we can attach to the absolute value of d.

 As part of a post-test-only with two comparison groups design, 75 employees were randomly assigned to one (and only one) of three following groups associated with our categorical (nominal, ordinal) predictor variable: no noise, some noise, and loud noise.
 A total of 25 participants were assigned to each group, resulting in a balanced design.
 For all employees, verbal fluency was assessed while they were exposed to one of the noise conditions, where verbal fluency serves as the continuous (interval, ratio) outcome variable.
 We applied a one-way ANOVA to determine whether verbal fluency differed across the levels of noise each group of employees experienced as part of our study.
 We found a significant omnibus F-test, which indicated that there were differences across the means in verbal fluency for the three noise conditions (F = 7.55, p = .03).
-The R2 associated with the model F-value was .12, which indicates that 12% of the variance in verbal fluency can be explained by the level of noise employees were exposed to.
+The model R2 was .12, which indicates that 12% of the variance in verbal fluency can be explained by the level of noise employees were exposed to; in other words, in terms of practical significance, the model fit the data to a medium extent.
 Given the significant omnibus F-test, we computed Tukey’s tests to examine the post-hoc pairwise comparisons between each pair of verbal-fluency means.
 The mean verbal fluency score for the no-noise condition was 77.00 (SD = 3.20), 52.00 (SD = 3.10) for the some-noise condition, and 50.00 (SD = 3.10) for the loud-noise condition.
 Further, the pairwise comparisons indicated, as expected, that mean verbal fluency was significantly higher for the no-noise condition compared to the some-noise condition (\(M_{diff}\) = 15.00, adjusted p = .03) and loud noise condition (\(M_{diff}\) = 17.00, adjusted p = .02).
 We found that the standardized mean difference (Cohen’s d) for the two significant differences in means was .96 and .91, respectively, which both can considered large.
 Finally, a significant difference in means was not found when comparing verbal-fluency scores for the some-noise and no-noise conditions (\(M_{diff}\) = 2.00, adjusted p = .34).

 This chapter’s tutorial demonstrates how to estimate a one-way ANOVA and post-hoc pairwise mean comparisons, test the associated statistical assumptions, and present the findings in writing and visually.